igorkll/SComputers_docs/SComputers/Info.md

 if set to true, the screen will not be updated for those people who do not look at it. this should be set to true if skipping frames will not cause problems. if the screen is updated rarely and every frame is important, then you should set false.
-* display.setSkipAtLags/display.getSkipAtLags
-default: true.
-should I skip the rendering if the fps is lower than the one set by the user, you should turn it on if the picture is constantly updated and skipping one flush will not lead to problems , or turn it off if each rendering is important
 * display.setRotation/display.getRotation
 by default: 0
 sets the orientation of the screen, clears the screen when using
+* display.setFontScale(scaleX:float, scaleY:float) - sets the font scale. getFontWidth and getFontHeight also change the return value
+* display.getFontScale():float, float
+* display.setFontSize(number, number) - calculates the scale for the font based on the target height and width
+* display.getRealFontWidth():number - returns the width of the current font without taking into account the scale
+* display.getRealFontHeight():number - returns the height of the current font without taking into account the scale
+* display.setTextSpacing(number) - sets the distance between characters
+* display.getTextSpacing():number - returns the distance between characters(default is 1)
-* display.getFontWidth - returns the width of the current font
+* display.getFontWidth():number - returns the width of the current font
-* display.getFontHeight - returns the height of the current font
+* display.getFontHeight():number - returns the height of the current font
+* display.drawText(x, y, text, color) - now supports font scale. besides, by X and by Y separately!
 * display.setFont - sets a custom font
 * display.drawCircleEvenly - the method is similar to drawCircle, but with support for an even radius. he will not be able to lie flat on a fillCircle, but he can cut off circles with an even radius as a fillCircle. this function is just a more correct version of drawCircle
 * display.drawCircleVeryEvenly(x, y, r, color, stroke=1) - this method is similar to drawCircle, but at the same time it lies flat on fillCircle, it works slower than drawCircle and drawCircleEvenly